Accelerate your career by building the interdisciplinary expertise and skills to address critical issues in global education.

 WHY A DOCTORATE IN GLOBAL EDUCATION?

-Built on SIT’s powerful experiential learning model, our online doctorate in global education (EdD) combines rigorous online coursework with short residencies in Vermont to fit the needs of part-time and full-time professionals seeking to rapidly accelerate their careers in higher education, government agencies, NGOs, think tanks, and more while tackling highly relevant issues in global education, both locally and abroad.
+Built on SIT’s powerful experiential learning model, our online doctorate in global education (EdD) combines rigorous online coursework with short residencies to fit the needs of part-time and full-time professionals seeking to rapidly accelerate their careers in higher education, government agencies, NGOs, think tanks, and more while tackling highly relevant issues in global education, both locally and abroad.

 Drawing from SIT’s unique brand of in-depth, reflective practice and intensive research training, this doctorate gives you the tools you need to excel in an increasingly diverse, competitive, and interdisciplinary field.
 Courses take place in person and online, with an estimated 10 to 15 hours of studies a week.